mkeenan-kdb/gaeilge_web_project/README.md

 This is my website I've built to help learn irish.

-Try it here: https://mkeenan-kdb.github.io/gaeilge_web_project/ Youtube where I share progress: https://www.youtube.com/@UncleMick
+Try it here: https://mkeenan-kdb.github.io/gaeilge_web_project/

+My Youtube where I share progress: https://www.youtube.com/@UncleMick

 The sentences come from the github: michmech/irish-sentence-bank which reads;